 Two Degrees of Misdemeanors

-There are two kinds of misdemeanors in Florida: first-degree misdemeanors are punishable by up to a year in jail, while second-degree misdemeanors are punishable by up to 60 days in jail.
+There are two kinds of misdemeanors in Florida: first-degree misdemeanors are punishable by up to one year in jail, while second-degree misdemeanors are punishable by up to 60 days in jail.
 In addition to criminal misdemeanor cases, county criminal courts maintain and file civil infractions.
 Typically, civil infractions are violations of county ordinances that are neither criminal related charges nor traffic related charges.
 A few examples of civil infractions are littering, and boating and fishing violations.

 Common Florida Misdemeanors.